BrayanDurazo/FormWidgetEditor/README.md

 # FormWidgetEditor

 FormWidgetEditor is a dynamic React-based form widget editor designed to create and customize forms with various settings, such as titles, subtitles, submit buttons, and more.
-It allows for live editing of form properties including text content, font size, font color, alignment, etc.
+It allows for live editing of form properties, including text content, font size, font color, alignment, etc.

 ## Technologies